doorfortyfour/TileWorldCreator/docs/Workflow.md

   Merge the instantiated objects in to clusters.

 ## Merging & Clusters :id=merging
-An instantiation layer takes care of partitioning a map into smaller clusters.
+A build layer takes care of partitioning a map into smaller clusters.
 Each cluster contains multiple tile objects.
 When merging is enabled, all tiles inside of a cluster are being merged together.
-When changing a map - by painting tiles for example - the instantiation tiles layer checks for all changed tiles in each cluster and updates only the changed cluster.
+When changing a map - by painting tiles for example - the build tiles layer checks for all changed tiles in each cluster and updates only the changed cluster.
 > When creating large maps it is highly recommended to enable merging.